SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

    <a href="Worst countries.csv">Click here to View the query table</a>

                WITH CountryCounts AS (
                    SELECT Country, COUNT(DISTINCT Year) AS YearCount
                    FROM `World Happiness`.`wh_sql`
                    WHERE Year BETWEEN 2015 and 2019
                    GROUP BY Country
                )

                SELECT wh.*
                FROM `World Happiness`.`wh_sql` wh
                INNER JOIN CountryCounts cc ON wh.Country = cc.Country
                WHERE HappinessScore < (SELECT avg(HappinessScore) FROM `World Happiness`.`wh_sql`)
                    AND Economy < (SELECT avg(Economy) FROM `World Happiness`.`wh_sql`)
                    AND GovernmentCorruption > (SELECT avg(GovernmentCorruption) FROM `World Happiness`.`wh_sql`)
                    AND Freedom < (SELECT avg(Freedom) FROM `World Happiness`.`wh_sql`)
                    AND cc.YearCount = 5;

 ## SHARE:

-1. Were you able to answer the business question?
+**1. Were you able to answer the business question?**

    I successfully addressed a substantial portion of my inquiry.
 By conducting insightful data analysis and harnessing the robust capabilities of tools such as Excel and SQL, I not only approached the complexities of the business question but also made considerable strides in unraveling its intricacies.
 This strategic application of analytical methods not only deepened my understanding but also brought me significantly closer to a comprehensive solution.

-2. Here is what I found out through the query table that was created;
+**2. Here is what I found out through the query table that was created;**

    The countries that best fit to do business with were:

     - Panama
     - Poland
     - Solvenia